Muirfield/pocketmine-plugins/Scorched/README.md

 Changes
 -------

-* ? : Dum Dums
+* 1.3.0 : Dum Dums
   * Adds exploding arrows
   * Configure RPG yield and magic, also chance that RPG will not explode
+  * Added mines
 * 1.2.0 : Fun and games
   * Bows suffer wear and tear... the more damaged the bow, the higher the risk that it will misfired (exploding in your face!)